+To achieve this it applies a structured risk-based and outcome focussed approach when determining what will be investigated.
 To be effective, compliance measures must be backed up with a range of escalating enforcement options that can be used if a trader fails to comply or where there is a serious breach of fair trading laws.
-NSW Fair Trading has a range of civil, administrative and criminal enforcement remedies at its disposal under the various acts it administers.
+The laws administered by Fair Trading set minimum standards for business; and under those laws Fair Trading has a range of civil, administrative and criminal enforcement remedies at its disposal.

 Our approach to compliance and enforcement remedies is summarised in the compliance pyramid.